 - 1. The appeal is admissible. - 2.
-Article 123(2) EPC - 2.1 The expression "without melting" in claim 1 of the application as originally filed (WO-A-03/106080) is defined further in claim 1 of the main request as taking place so that macroscopic or gross melting such that liquefying and loss of shape does not occur. - 2.2 The examining division argued that the application does not disclose a method in which a metallic alloy powder is obtained by chemically reducing the compound mixture such that it is not macroscopically or grossly melted so that it liquefies and loses its shape.
-The reason given by the examining division is that the latter feature is only referred to in the context of a consolidated article and not for the metallic alloy powder. - 2.3 In the second paragraph on page 14 of the application it is said that on completion of reduction (step 48 in Figure 2), the physical form of the metallic material depends on that of the precursor compounds.
+Article 123(2) EPC - 2.1 Claim 1 of the application as originally filed (WO-A-03/106081) has been amended to define the initial metallic alloy material as being a powder material.
+In addition, the expression "without melting" is defined further in claim 1 as taking place so that macroscopic or gross melting with liquefying and loss of shape does not occur. - 2.2 The examining division argued that the application does not disclose a method in which a metallic alloy powder is obtained by chemically reducing the compound mixture such that it is not macroscopically or grossly melted so that it liquefies and loses its shape.
+The reason given by the examining division is that the latter feature is only referred to in the context of a consolidated article and not for the metallic alloy powder.

+2.3 In the paragraph bridging pages 9 and 10 of the application it is said that on completion of reduction (step 48 in Figure 2 - the reference here to "step 42" appears to be an error), the physical form of the metallic material depends on that of the precursor compounds.
 Thus starting with precursor powders or vapours leads to metallic material in powder form.
-The need to avoid melting is emphasised throughout the application, for example at page 5 (last paragraph) and page 15 (lines 1 and 2, and last paragraph).
-The concept of "without melting" is specified on page 13 (second paragraph) as meaning that the material is not macroscopically or grossly melted so that it liquefies and loses its shape.
+The need to avoid melting is emphasised throughout the application, for example at page 2, the last two paragraphs, page 4, first paragraph, page 11, fourth paragraph and page 13, first paragraph.
+The concept of "without melting" is specified on page 8 (second paragraph) as meaning that the material is not macroscopically or grossly melted so that it liquefies and loses its shape.